seanbao/mnemonas/docs/configuration.en.md

 level = "debug"
 ```

 Disable auth only for local development.
+Setting only `webdav.auth_type = "none"` does not disable Web UI/API login; local deployments that intentionally run without authentication must also set `auth.enabled = false`.

 ### Production-Like